pythseq/dada2_and_obitools/README.md

 <a name="step4"></a>
 ## STEP 4 : Inspect the quality profiles of the reads (dada2)

-The function _plotQualityProfile_ will display a plot representing the quality score for each nucleotides of the reads in the file :
+The function plotQualityProfile will display a graphic representing the quality score for each nucleotides of the reads in the file :
 ```
 plotQualityProfile(fns[10])
 # the plot gives different information :